Stickydicee/portfolio/honeypot-rpi5/slack integration.rst

      cd ~/cowrie
      nano slack_alerts.py

-Paste the contents of the [slack_alerts.py script](https://github.com/Stickydicee/portfolio/blob/main/honeypot-rpi5/slack_alerts.py) found in this repo or create one using the same structure. script found in this repo or create one using the same structure.
+Paste the contents of the [slack_alerts.py script](https://github.com/Stickydicee/portfolio/blob/main/honeypot-rpi5/slack_alerts.py) found in this repo or create one using the same structure.

 Update the following two values in the script: